SynthstromAudible/DelugeFirmware/docs/features/automation_view.md

 > **Note:** This information is saved with the song.

 - For non-Audio Instrument Clip Types, you can load up the Keyboard Screen while in the Automation Clip View so you can quickly switch between editing a Parameter and playing notes on the Keyboard.
-- Automation settings are saved per Instrument per Clip with the Song
+- Automation Clip View settings are saved per Instrument per Clip with the Song
 - Automations that are recorded in using the Mod Encoders (Gold Knobs) are always recorded with Interpolation.
-- MPE automations are not covered/edited by this Automation Clip View.
+- MPE automations are not covered/edited by the Automation Clip View.
 If MPE must be edited/nudged/shifted, it must be done in the current Instrument Clip View.

 ## Automation Overview